 Opponents hit by Guoba’s attacks have their Pyro RES reduced by 15% for 6s.

-Good constellation to have; more impactful in teams without access to other forms of pyro res shred like VV.
+Good Constellation to have; more impactful in teams without access to other forms of Pyro res shred like Viridescent Venerer.

 C2: Oil Meets Fire

 The last attack in a Normal Attack sequence applies the Implode status onto the opponent for 2s.
 An explosion will occur once this duration ends, dealing 75% of Xiangling’s ATK as AoE Pyro DMG.